Public Utilities Board

 The creation of a new board to take over the City Council’s responsibility for electricity and gas had been proposed in as early as 1951 by L.C.
 Hill, a British expert invited by the colonial government to examine and provide recommendations on the local government structure.4 However, it was not until 1959, after Singapore became a fully self-governing state that concrete steps were taken to create this new entity as the government sought to become more efficient.5

 The mission of the newly created PUB was to provide an efficient and reliable supply of water, electricity and piped gas at the lowest possible prices.
 To support the government’s national development programme to industrialise the country and improve the standard of living, the PUB undertook numerous projects from the 1960s to the 1990s to expand and upgrade the utilities infrastructure to cater for the country’s increasing demand.6

 After it took over from the City Council, the PUB completed eight new gas-making plants at Kallang Gasworks between 1963 and 1995.
-In 1966, it began using a new raw material called naphtha for gas production as naphtha was less pollutive than the heavy fuel oil used by older plants.7 Within the Singapore.8
+In 1966, it began using a new raw material called naphtha for gas production, as it was less pollutive than the heavy fuel oil used by older plants.7

 Water authority and regulator of electricity and gas industries (1995–2001)